Lloyd Center: 1988–2021: renovation and new look, foreclosure

 In August 2016, Sears sold its 143,000 ft2 space to the mall's owners, who were reported to be planning a major remodeling of its upper floors, demolishing the fourth floor and expanding the third floor.
 On January 4, 2018, Sears announced that its Lloyd Center store would be closing in early April 2018 as part of a plan to close 103 stores nationwide.

 In January 2019, it was reported that Marshalls would be closing later that month.

 On November 17, 2020, Macy's announced it would be closing in January 2021.
-After the closure of Macy's, no traditional anchor stores remain in the mall.
+Following the closure of Macy's, no traditional anchor stores remain in the mall.

 On January 12, 2021, Old Navy announced that the Lloyd Center store would permanently close by the end of January.
-After the Old Navy closure, the first floor of the mall from the former Sears and the former Marshalls to the former Payless Shoe Source would be completely empty with vacant storefronts.
+After the Old Navy closure, the first floor of the mall from the former Sears and the former Marshalls to the former Payless Shoe Source would have vacant storefronts.

 On August 6, 2021, a two-alarm fire started in the mall's basement, damaging the mall's electrical system.
 The mall was closed for over three weeks while repairs were made.

 On November 1, 2021, it was reported by local media that KKR Real Estate Finance Trust would be foreclosing on Lloyd Center by the end of the year due to payments on its $110 million debt loan not having been made since October 2020.
 It was stated that a comprehensive redevelopment of the site was to be considered.